CookiePLMonster/CookiePLMonster.github.io/_portfolio/dune-awakening.md

 As guild intrigue and warfare rage, control the spice and cling to power.

 > For the first time in my career I am working on an Unreal Engine project as a Gameplay Programmer.
-> Ever since I joined Dune: Awakening, I've been responsible for coding several various gameplay systems,
+> Ever since I joined Dune: Awakening, I've been responsible for coding several various gameplay systems
-> as well for assisting content designers with their usage.
+> and for assisting content designers with their usage.
 I am currently the owner of an unspecified gameplay system.
 {% endcapture %}

 {% include portfolio/template.html %}